 Includes information on business customs, travel advisory, visa requirements,acceptable business etiquette, dress, business cards, gifts, etc.

-Turkish people take pride in their traditions and culture.
-However, having ties with Western countries, Turks in major cities have adopted a more internationally minded way of life.
-A foreigner visiting any one of the large cities in Turkey will find him/herself in an atmosphere similar to that in a contemporary European city.
-Turks are extraordinarily hospitable people and visiting businesspeople will do well to offer normal courtesies and respect as well as to take the time to know their Turkish counterparts.
-In general, a personal relationship is an important basis for a successful business relationship in Turkey.
-It is usually important to allow time for friendly conversation before commencing with a business agenda.
+Turks living in major cities have adopted cosmopolitan lifestyles.
+A foreigner visiting any one of the large cities in Turkey will find themselves in an atmosphere like that of a contemporary European city.
+Turks are known for their hospitality and visiting businesspeople are encouraged to take the time to know their Turkish counterparts.
+In general, personal relationships provide an important basis for a successful business relationship.
+It is normal to allow time for friendly conversation before commencing with a business agenda.
 Business cards are almost always exchanged, and visitors are usually offered a glass of tea or a cup of Turkish coffee.
 It is customary to accept these offers.

 See the latest State Department consular information sheet for Turkey.